-For the purposes of this survey Stage 1 - 3 are classified as non-fluent.
-The four stages in the survey are also widely used in the LAs schools 'as a diagnostic tool to analyse needs for future teaching focus and...to provide baseline information for statistical purposes' (Hall, 1996:31).
-In general it is a very popular assessment with local schools and has been used in the LA since 1988.
+The EAL learning needs of pupils vary greatly from beginners to advanced learners.
+The four stages of English fluency used in the survey are widely used by LA schools 'as a diagnostic tool to analyse needs for future teaching focus and...to provide baseline information for statistical purposes' (Hall, 1996:31).
+It has been used in the LA since 1988 and is a very popular assessment with local schools.